 - Transfer all the kabocha in a large bowl and mash with a fork.

-- Add the onion and bacon mixture to the mashed kabocha.
+Add the onion and bacon mixture to the mashed kabocha.
+Try to avoid adding excess oil, which could make the mixture too wet.
 Season with freshly ground black pepper and kosher salt.

 Combine well together.
 Using a cookie scoop, make it into ball shape.
 I can usually make 15-18 balls with ½ kabocha (1.5 lbs with seeds).